-Nearly 40 Years of Performances!
+More Than 40 Years of Performances!

 Amelia Community Theatre has been staging artistic performances on Amelia Island since 1981.
 Today, we continue to believe our region’s volunteers, donors, and theatergoers greatly benefit from their involvements at our quality performing arts campus, where they participate in creating and watching live theatre and special events.
 ACT’s goal is to provide our audiences and volunteers an artistic and emotional experience they won’t forget.
 We invite you to read about our upcoming performances and buy your tickets today.
 See you soon!

 For the first 10 years, most of ACT's performances were presented in the Fernandina Beach High School auditorium, which is now the middle school.
-The first ACT play, Butterflies Are Free, a Tony Award-winning drama, was produced in May 1981 at the Women’s Club.
-ACT’s second production, in October 1981, was Duet Macabre, two one-act plays: The Monkey’s Paw and The Rocking Chair, produced at St. Michaels Church Parish Hall.
+The first ACT play, "Butterflies Are Free," a Tony Award-winning drama, was produced in May 1981 at the Woman’s Club.
+ACT’s second production, in October 1981, was "Duet Macabre," two one-act plays: "The Monkey’s Paw" and "The Rocking Chair," produced at St. Michaels Church Parish Hall.
 ACT began a regular season of four main stage shows in 1982 that were presented at the high school, including ACT's first musical, "Li'l Abner."
-It was also the venue for Arsenic and Old Lace, which kicked-off the 1983 season.
+It was also the venue for "Arsenic and Old Lace," which kicked-off the 1983 season.

-In April 2010, the beautiful 7,500 sq. ft. building called the Main Stage, with an auditorium capable of holding 170 seats, welcomed patrons to watch the Gilbert & Sullivan operetta Pirates of Penzance."
+In April 2010, the beautiful 7,500 sq. ft. building called the Main Stage, with an auditorium capacity of 170 seats, welcomed patrons to watch the Gilbert & Sullivan operetta "Pirates of Penzance."
 The Main Stage now holds up to 186 patrons.
 In 2020, capabilities for creating professional quality video broadcasts were added.